NASCAR rules and regulations: Caution flag and restart procedure

 When the yellow flag is displayed and the yellow caution lights around the track come on, the field is frozen immediately at the moment of caution.
 All scoring ends immediately and cars are to slow to pace vehicle speed.
 Cars will line up behind the pace vehicle in the order in which they passed the last scoring loop on track (there are as many as 18 loops around the track, although the one at the start/finish line is the only one that counts for official race statistics).
 The exception to this rule is if the yellow flag waves after the white flag is thrown, in which case NASCAR will use video evidence to determine the finishing order.
 Starting in 2022, following a controversial finish situation at the October 2021 Talladega Xfinity race when a safety car situation was called for a crash, and NASCAR called the race because of darkness (no lights at the circuit), the rule has since been expanded.
 If a safety car is called, and the race cannot be restarted, video rules on the last lap will be used to determine the finishing order.

-When the caution comes out, the pit lane is immediately closed, a rule first implemented following the 1989 Atlanta 500.
+When the caution comes out, the pit lane is immediately closed, a rule first implemented following the 1989 Motorcraft Quality Parts 500.
 This is shown by a flashing red light at the entrance to pit road.
 Entering pit road when it is closed (with certain exceptions) is a penalty of restarting at the rear of the field.
 When pit road is open, a steady green light will appear at the entrance to pit road, and a green light will come on in the rear window of the pace vehicle.

 During a "quickie yellow" all cars may enter pit road the first time by when it is opened.
-After the pit stops, the first car one lap down at the moment of caution (known as the free pass car) is permitted to go around the pace car and start the race at the rear of the field, but back on the lead lap.
+After the pit stops, the beneficiary (first car one lap down at the moment of caution) is permitted to go around the pace car and start the race at the rear of the field, but back on the lead lap.

 During a full yellow, only lead lap cars may pit the first time by the pit road.
-Once the lead lap cars who have decided to pit have entered pit road, the free pass car will be sent around the pace car to earn their lap back.
+Once the lead lap cars who have decided to pit have entered pit road, the beneficiary will be sent around the pace car to earn their lap back.
 The next time by, all cars (including the free pass car) may pit.